tidb-incubator/Doris/README.md

 #### Summary

 TiDB and Doris are both decent opensource relational data database.
 TiDB is a fusion distributed database product, while Doris is more focused on the OLAP field.
-If TiDB can hand over part of the OLAP analysis task to Doris, it can realize efficient large-scale OLAP analysis with the help of Doris's physical and chemical view, aggregation model and other advantages.
+If TiDB can hand over part of the OLAP analysis task to Doris, it can realize efficient large-scale OLAP analysis with the help of Doris's materialized view, aggregation model and other advantages.
 Doris design documentation and related content can be found on the [official website of Doris](https://doris.apache.org/).

 #### EXPLANATION OF THE DORIS VOCABULARY